-This report is the fourth of five in the Career Advancement in Corporate Canada: A Focus on Visible Minorities series, which explores how visible minority women and men perceive their career advancement and development in corporate Canada.
-The series is based on research conducted by Catalyst and the Diversity Institute in Management & Technology at Ryerson Institute in Toronto.
 This report examines how well visible minorities felt they fit into the work environment, whether and how they perceived being stereotyped by others in the workplace, and how they felt others perceived them as potential leaders.
+Major findings include:

 - Some visible minorities said they experienced a lack of “fit” within their employing organizations because of their ethnic/racial and language background.
 Many respondents, particularly those of East Asian and South Asian heritage, said they felt a need to conform to a Canadian identity (“to Canadianize”) to succeed.